thingsboard/thingsboard.github.io/docs/mqtt-broker/install/cluster/aws-cluster-setup.md

 ## Step 9.
 Validate the setup

-Now you can open ThingsBoard MQTT Broker web interface in your browser using DNS name of the load balancer.
+Now you can open TBMQ web interface in your browser using DNS name of the load balancer.

 You can get DNS name of the load-balancers using the next command: